-- Spread programming efforts throughout the academic year - Survey students annually related to AOD issues.
-Research and recommend costeffective needs assessment method. - Charge a team with reviewing inactive drug testing program for students receiving institutional aid - Charge a team with oversight of the AOD prevention efforts including programming and assessment.
+- Spread programming efforts throughout the academic year - Continue to survey students biennially related to AOD issues in the Campus Climate Survey - This team with oversight of the AOD prevention efforts including programming and assessment should meet annually, or more frequently if necessary.
 The team should include a cross-section of employees from invested departments, including staff, faculty, and student representation.
-An appropriate budget should be assigned to support actions. - Include a link to the Annual Notification documentation in the electronic versions of the following documents: - Employee Handbook - Student Handbook - Student Housing Handbook Book - Possibly other department handbooks - Review publications including Employee Handbook, Student Handbook, Housing Handbook to ensure alignment and agreement with current AOD policies and procedures - Inform departments and programs that publish handbooks of policy, procedure, or statement revisions
+An appropriate budget should be assigned to support actions - Include a link to the Annual Notification documentation in the electronic versions of the following documents: - Employee Handbook - AOD Awareness booklet - Student Handbook - Student Housing Handbook Book - Possibly other department handbooks - Review publications including Employee Handbook, Student Handbook, Housing Handbook to ensure alignment and agreement with current AOD policies and procedures - Inform departments and programs that publish handbooks of policy, procedure, or statement revisions - Explore partnering with new campus club Student Wellness Awareness Team on relevant prevention projects